quantumlib/Qualtran/docs/reference/qualtran/cirq_interop/CirqGateAsBloq.md

-A Bloq wrapper around a `cirq.Gate`.
+A Bloq wrapper around a `cirq.Gate`, preserving signature if gate is a `GateWithRegisters`.

 Inherits From: [`Bloq`](../../qualtran/Bloq.md)